measurement-kit/measurement-kit/doc/api/mlabns.md

 the following, optional settings:

 - *mlabns/policy*: one of `"random"`, `"metro"`, or `"country`".
 The random policy asks mlabns to return a random server for the specified tool.
-The metro policy asks a server close to the city code passed as *mlabns/metro*.
-The country policy asks to to return a suitable server in the country where the requesting client is located.
+The metro policy asks mlabns a server close to the city code passed as *mlabns/metro*.
+The country policy asks mlabns to return a suitable server in the country where the requesting client is located.

 - *mlabns/metro*: used together with *mlabns/policy* equal to *metro*, this setting specifies